-For almost a year the Hydrometeorology Pavilion at VDNKh has turned into an exhibition of the garment collection owned by Alexander Vassiliev, fashion designer and historian.
+For nearly a year the Pavilion №16 (Hydrometeorology) has hosted the collection of Alexandre Vassiliev, a fashion designer and historian.

 Architecture: Olga Treivas, Vera Odyn, Elena Kornilova

 Location: Moscow, VDNKh, Hydrometeorology Pavilion

 The form of a flower petal is the main visual component of exhibition